cgw4455235/Instagram-Profile-Underage-Friendliness-Analyzer-Using-NLP/README.md

 This file contains to determine how similar a text input is to another text input
 ## code/utils/topic_types.py
 This file contains constants about the thematic types this Python app can analyze, including violent and educational.
+## code/evaluate_effiacy.py
+This file runs logic that evaluates whether the classifier works on a human selected set of profiles.
+It saves the result in a pickle file.
+We have 10 profiles each for negative sentiment, violence and education.

 # How to Use This Software
 ## Set Up Conda Environment